 “Their anointing will be to a priesthood that will continue throughout their generations.”
 (Exodus 40:15)

-Today, genetic testing of these descendants is revealing how incredibly true God’s promise is.
+Genetic testing of these descendants reveals how incredibly true God’s promise is.
 In fact, the highest “paternity-certainty” rate of any population ever studied is that of the priestly descendants of Aaron.

-Dr. David Goldstein of Oxford University, says, “For more than 90 percent of the Cohens to share the same genetic markers after such a period of time is a testament to the devotion of the wives of the Cohens over the years.
+Dr. David Goldstein, human geneticist, says, “For more than 90 percent of the Cohens to share the same genetic markers after such a period of time is a testament to the devotion of the wives of the Cohens over the years.
 Even a low rate of infidelity would have dramatically lowered the percentage.”